-- 1. A person may permit a place, other than a private residence or vacation accommodation, to be used for, or may provide, or may participate in varsity sport, if the following conditions are met: - a. the participants are members of a varsity sport team; - b. participants maintain a physical distance of three metres from one another when engaged in sport and do not engage in handshaking, high fives, hugging or similar behaviour; - c. the focus is on activities that have a low risk of COVID-19 virus transmission; - d. no person is present as a spectator, unless the presence of the person is necessary in order to provide care to a participant; - e. a participant only trains or practices with - f. the post-secondary institution with which the participant is enrolled, or with respect to which the participant is a confirmed recruit, as permitted by and in accordance with the requirements of the body which governs the varsity sport. - 2.
-No person may permit a place be used for, or may provide, or may participate in varsity sport, unless the conditions in section 1 are met. - 3.
-No person may be present as a spectator at varsity sport, unless the presence of the person is necessary in order to provide care to a participant.
+- 1. A person may permit an inside place, other than a private residence or vacation accommodation, to be used for, or may provide, or may participate in varsity sport, if the following conditions are met: - a. the participants are members of a varsity sport team; - b. participants maintain a physical distance of three metres from one another when engaged in sport and do not engage in handshaking, high fives, hugging or similar behaviour; - c. the focus is on activities that have a low risk of COVID-19 virus transmission; - d. no person is present as a spectator, unless the presence of the person is necessary in order to provide care to a participant; - e. a participant only trains or practices with the post-secondary institution with which the participant is enrolled, or with respect to which the participant is a confirmed recruit, as permitted by and in accordance with the requirements of the body which governs the varsity sport. - 2.
+No person may permit an inside place be used for, or may provide, or may participate in varsity sport in an inside place, unless the conditions in section 1 are met. - 3.
+A person may permit an outside place, other than a private residence or vacation accommodation, to be used for varsity sport. - 4.
+A person may provide or participate in varsity sport in an outside place. - 5.
+No person may permit an outside place to be used for, or may provide or participate in varsity sport in an outside place, unless the conditions in section 6 are complied with.